 If it’s not viruses, social unrest or the upcoming election, it’s collapsing dams in Midland, MI, it’s earthquakes in the Northern Pacific, border skirmishes between China and India.
-The list of bad news and tragedy appears endless.
+The list of bad news and tragedy appears endless in 2020.

 In my last post, I mentioned that I am not naïve – and I may now disprove that.
 For all that’s going on I am optimistic.
 Maybe as a small business owner, that’s a pre-requisite.